Cleaning GuidesHow Often Should You Clean Your Carpet?

 Then, read on.

 Let’s get an idea of what laminate flooring is first.
 Laminate flooring is made of synthetic materials, but it is designed to mimic hardwood or even stone floorings.
 In the early days of laminate, there weren’t many quality brands, but nowadays, there are more expensive variants that imitate hardwood pretty well.
+The best thing about it is that it does not require the flooring maintenance services associated with hardwood floors.
+Even though it is not as repairable as them, you can still fix your laminate flooring if it has sustained surface damage such as scratches and chips.

 Laminate is made of layers of different synthetic materials.
 The design that makes it look like real wood is actually just a photograph inserted as a layer.
 The top layer is a clear coating, which serves to protect the surface from moisture and scratches.
 The bottom layer is made to be quite sturdy and water-resistant, too, so the boards do not warp over time.
 The core layer is made of High-Density Fibres or HDF, for short, which gives it the overall structural strength – the thicker this layer is, the harder the board.
 Laminate flooring is held together by an easy-to-install click system, so DIY is an option here.